Elegantuni/pricetax/README.md

 Calculate price and tax price added from tax and the final price <br />
 Calculate price added and final price from price and tax <br />
 Calculate price and tax percentage from price added and the final price <br />
-Calculate price add and tax from the price and final price <br />
+Calculate price added and tax from the price and final price <br />